 Since then many more advancements have been made toward reconciliation, and fittingly, the anniversary of the 1967 Referendum now marks the first day of Reconciliation Week.

 We at Life Apparel fully acknowledge and are deeply saddened by the injustices that First Nations peoples have had to endure, and in many cases are still enduring.
 For us, this time of year is a reminder of the power of words to create positive, lasting change.
 We hope that by sharing the stories, art and culture of Aboriginal artists we will continue to start conversations, helping to spread awareness and appreciation of culture.
-This is just one small part of the puzzle, but we feel a very relevant one, and one step closer toward a truly united future.
+This is just one small part of the whole picture, but we feel a very relevant one, and one step closer toward a truly united future.